rcl-ssl/docs/api/authorization.md

 ![install](../images/api_authorization/client_id2.PNG)

-- Click the 'Submit' button
+- Click the 'Submit' button when you are done.

 ## Request an Access Token

  To request an access token, use an HTTP POST to the Application-specific Azure AD token endpoint.